UNamurCSFaculty/B2Scala/README.md

 executed with the tool.
 This file contains the code for the Needham-Schroeder protocol described in the joined article.
 Other programs may be introduced in other files in this directory.
-Please make sure that you rename the ``BSC_modelling`` object and declare in your new program a similar object.
+Please make sure that you rename the ``BSC_modelling`` object and declare such an object in your new program.

-Concretely, please save this subdirectory on your computer, enter it execute in sequence
+Concretely, save this subdirectory on your computer, enter it and execute in sequence

 - ``sbt compile``
 - ``sbt run``